Revised June 2021

 - Observation of appropriate ED patients in a dedicated ED observation area, instead of a general inpatient bed or an acute care ED bed, is a "best practice" that requires a commitment of staff and hospital resources.

 - An emergency physician and emergency nurse should direct ED observation areas with clearly defined administrative responsibilities for the unit.
+A dedicated observation unit physician assistant or nurse practitioner should be directly supervised by an emergency physician.

 - Written policies and procedures for the ED observation area should be approved by appropriate ED and hospital medical staff representatives.